Valentin-alix/protodec/README.md

 Commands:
   il2cpp    Use LibCpp2IL backend to directly load Il2Cpp compiled game assembly.
-EXPERIMENTAL. lua       Use Lua AST backend to load Lua source files.
+EXPERIMENTAL. lua       Use Loretta backend to load Lua source files.
 ```
 See per-command help message for more info.